TrellixVulnTeam/swahilipython_SCMU/Doc/extending/windows.rst

 thanks to :file:`pythonXY.lib`.

 The second command created :file:`ni.dll` (and :file:`.obj` and :file:`.lib`),
-which knows how to find the necessary functions from spam, and also from the Python executable.
+which knows how to find the necessary functions kutoka spam, and also kutoka the Python executable.

 Not every identifier is exported to the lookup table.
 If you want any other